bchewy/bolabola/README.md

 ### Docker Compose
-To set up this repositoriy, run `docker-compose up` in the current working directory `.`
+To set up this repository, run `docker-compose up` in the current working directory `.`

 ### port numbers